Ben Sahar: Hertha BSC

 On 19 July 2012, Sahar signed for 2.
 Bundesliga side Hertha BSC on a free transfer from Espanyol.
 He made his league debut for the side on 16 September 2012, coming on in the 82nd minute in Hertha's 2–0 win over VfR Aalen.

-Arminia Bielefeld
+Arminia Bielefeld (loan)

 He was on loan to Arminia Bielefeld from January 2014 until June 2014.

 Willem II

 On 21 July 2014, it was announced that Sahar had signed a one-year deal with an option for another year with Dutch Eredivisie side Willem II.
 He finished the season with 7 goals, but Willem II decided not to exercise the option.

 Hapoel Be'er Sheva

 On 8 July 2015, Sahar signed to Hapoel Be'er Sheva on a three-year deal.
-He finished the season with 9 goals contributing to the team's league championship, its first in 40 years.
+He finished the 2015–16 season with nine goals, contributing to the team's first league championship in 40 years.

+Maccabi Haifa

+Displaying his skills as a striker, Sahar played a significant role in Maccabi Haifa's victories in the 2021 Israel Super Cup and the Toto Cup.

+Maccabi Petah Tikva

+On 1 July 2023, Sahar joined Maccabi Petah Tikva.
+On 30 May 2024, he won his first title with the club, Israel State Cup, after beating Hapoel Be'er Sheva 1–0 in the final.

+The return to Hapoel Tel Aviv

+On 18 August 2024 returned to Hapoel Tel Aviv after it relegated to Liga Leumit.

 International career

 On 7 October 2006, Sahar made his debut for the Israel U-21s in a playoff against France – scoring Israel's goal in the away leg which ended 1–1, on the way to Israel's shock qualification to UEFA U-21 Championship 2007 with a 2–1 aggregate win.

 On 7 February 2007, at the age of 17-and-a-half, Sahar became the youngest player to ever play for the Israel national football team, in a friendly match against Ukraine (a feat since surpassed by Gai Assulin).
 In doing so, he became Chelsea's youngest player to earn an international cap.
 He earned his second cap against England on 24 March 2007, coming on as a substitute in the 69th minute.
 Sahar became the youngest player to score for the Israel national football team in his third appearance with the team on 28 March 2007, scoring two goals against Estonia as a substitute in Israel's 4–0 win.
 This was the youngest international goal scored by a Chelsea player.
 Sahar scored his third international goal on 6 September 2008, with an equaliser in the 90th minute against Switzerland in a 2010 FIFA World Cup qualifier, following up with his fourth and fifth international goals a year later in the 2010 World Cup qualifier against Luxembourg on 9 September 2009.